| Administrative home | Pharmaceutical Chemistry |

 B. Voting rights

 Graduate program matters will be determined by a vote of the Executive Committee members.
-All members of the Executive Committee will have an equal vote.
+Only faculty members of the Executive Committee have voting rights.
+All voting members of the Executive Committee will have an equal vote.

 C. Application for membership